 CIGA 2020 defines that coronavirus has a "financial effect" on a company if (and only if) the company's financial position worsens in consequence of, or for reasons relating to, coronavirus (para.
 21 of Schedule 10) ("Financial Effect").
-There is no further guidance (either in CIGA 2020, the Explanatory Notes or case law) as to how 'Financial Effect' and a company's "financial position" will be interpreted.
+There is no further guidance (either in CIGA

+2020, the Explanatory Notes or case law) as to how 'Financial Effect' and a company's "financial position" will be interpreted, although a House of Commons Briefing Paper expresses the expectation that the term will be interpreted 'broadly'.

 If a creditor is threatening to present a winding-up petition in circumstances where the creditor's petition would not fulfil the criteria listed above (paras.
 2 and 3 of Schedule 10) or relies on a statutory demand served on or after 1 March 2020, the debtor company should consider making an application to restrain the creditor from presenting the petition.
-This is discussed below at question $\frac{45}{5}$.
+This is discussed below at question $\underline{45}$.